kapil0kumar/Jupyter-Notebooks/README.md

 # Datasets
-Contains jupyter notebook for datasets I have worked
+Contains jupyter notebooks for datasets I have worked on.